 ICCAS conferences include a hosted Dinner.
 A visit to a local shipyard or marine related organisation is also arranged for all participants.

-All ICCAS authors and delegates receive published proceedings, and a CD containing papers and presentations that have author approval for distribution.
+All ICCAS authors and delegates receive published proceedings, and a USB memory stick or CD containing papers and presentations that have author approval for distribution.

 Scope of Papers

 In the early days of ICCAS, submitted papers addressed how computing systems were being successfully applied globally in shipbuilding.
 A forum for shipbuilders to understand the benefits of successful use of computing across the industry, and share common problems and concerns with peers when investing in information technology.